vladtf/vta-ip-project/documentation/Documentul de specificare a cerintelor.md

 sistemului, competente necesare pentru utilizarea sistemului, număr aproximativ de utilizatori în categorie; frecvența accesării sistemului.

+The platform includes two types of accounts: client and administrator.
+Client:
+- can view account information such as balances and transaction history including deposits, withdrawals, and transfers.
+- can transfer funds between accounts, either within the same bank or to other banks.
+- can create savings account.

+Administrator:
+- can troubleshoot and offer technical support, ensuring that any issues are resolved promptly and effectively.
+- can create and manage user accounts for bank employees ensuring that each user has the appropriate level of access and permissions required to perform their job duties.

 TODO

 ### Cerințe de sistem (echipamente de calcul, dispozitive, comunicația în rețea)